peiffer-innovations/screen_streamer/README.md

 This is compatible with all Flutter platforms, including Web, but has only been tested on Android, iOS, MacOS, and Web.

 This package provides two examples.
-One to [send the screen](examples/sender/) and the other to [receive the screen](examples/receiver/).
+One to [send the screen](https://github.com/peiffer-innovations/screen_streamer/tree/main/examples/sender) and the other to [receive the screen](https://github.com/peiffer-innovations/screen_streamer/tree/main/examples/receiver).

+As a note, this library will not work on simulators or emulators as the underlying frameworks don't exist.
+You must use a physical device when using this framework.

 ---